katharsis-project/katharsis-docs/source/user-docs.rst

 Repository supported parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Spring integration allows a developer to pass all of the types supported by Spring which doesn't operate on the response.
+Spring integration allows a developer to pass all of the types supported by Spring which don't operate on the response.

 Vertx integration